satsuya0114/webpack5-babel7-react-starter/README.md

 and use `react-refresh` to replace `react-hot-loader`

-`npm run localstart` to start at http://localhost:8080
+`npm run localstart` to start at http://localhost:8080 with webpack development mode (use react-refresh-webpack-plugin)

 `npm run build` to run webpack production mode and the distination file: ./dist